ze-ouyang/cupyint_doc/docs/source/tutorial.rst

   integral value with denser grids: [0.19361119 0.19368313 0.19375499 ...
 0.7396032  0.73966813 0.73973316]
   relative error: [0.00363363 0.00363427 0.00363483 ...
 0.00110327 0.00110333 0.00110307]

-Again, we see an improvement of accuracy when doubling the grids.
+Again, we see an improvement on the accuracy when doubling the grids.

 Boole's integration